bitovi/eslint-plugin-nx-glue/README.md

 # ESLint Plugin Nx Glue

-Allows local ESLint Rules written in TypeScript or JavaScript to be available within Nx workspace.
-This means that developers can write their own ESLint Rules within a project and also use them for that project without having to publish those ESLint Rules or use Symlinks.
+Allows local ESLint Rules written in TypeScript to be available within a Nx workspace or any project.
+This means that developers can create their own custom ESLint Plugins within a project and consume them within that project without having to publish or use Symlinks.

 ## Installation